Tableau Viewer vs. Tableau Reader

 - Receive data-driven alerts

 Is Tableau Reader really free?

 Tableau Reader is a free software download but it is not free to deploy and maintain if used as an alternative to Tableau Server.
-Organisations must consider the significant cost associated with valuable IT resources deploying and supporting a Tableau Reader deployment.
+Organizations must consider the significant cost associated with valuable IT resources deploying and supporting a Tableau Reader deployment.
 There is also the potential cost of compliance issues associated with the lack of governance in Tableau Reader.
-Tableau Reader deployments require source files to be shared and accessed locally, which means that IT has no visibility into where the files go or how they are used after they are created.
+Tableau Reader deployments require source files to be shared and accessed locally which means that IT has no visibility into where the files go or how they are used after they are created.

 How do you migrate from a Tableau Reader deployment to Tableau Server?

 If you already have a Tableau Reader deployment that is growing out of control, you should consider the benefits that Tableau Server will offer.
-The first step when considering a migration from Tableau Reader to Tableau Server is to take inventory of your current usage.
+The first step when considering a migration from Tableau Reader to Tableau Server is to inventory your current usage.
 Determine how many users, workbooks and data sources comprise your Tableau Reader deployment.
 The next step is to quantify the cost of managing the deployment based on the inventory of users and content.

 All the nitty-gritty details

 See a full comparison in the table below

 Access content embedded in other websites, portals and applications.